chorman0773/rust-target-tuples/README.md

 ## Building

 This library and it's associated programs can be built using cargo.

 Additionally, it can be configured and built by running the configure script present in this repo with a Bourne-compatible shell.
 The standard options are available for the configure scripts.

 ## Semver Policy

-The MSRV for rust-target-tuples is rust 1.40.
-Changes to this value represents a semver major change.
+The MSRV for rust-target-tuples is rust 1.38.
+Increases to this value represents a semver major change.

 This library does not guarantee the output of any of it's string parsing methods, or the canonical name of any component.
 Changes to both parsing and canonicalization may happen in a minor release.
 Additional component values may also be added in a minor release.